 Every employer shall, in accordance with TERO regulations, give Indians preferential consideration for all promotion opportunities and shall encourage Indians to seek such opportunities.
-Preference will apply as follows:
+Preference will apply as follows (unless federal or state law applicable to that employer prevents such a preference):

-1. Primary preference to Cherokee Nation citizens;

-2. Second preference to other Indians.
+- 1. Primary preference to Cherokee Nation citizens; - 2.
+Second preference to other Indians.